‘Investing in Individuals, Transforming lives’ encompasses everything we aim for and believe in. Our curriculum is built around this ethos.

 The South SILC values all the contributions and achievements of our pupils.
 To this end, the school holds a celebration assembly every week which recognises a variety of achievements such as attendance, worker of the week, and participation in the school’s many sporting and sensory experience events both on and off site.

-This is in addition to weekly department assemblies which cover celebrations from different cultures, PSHE and Citizenship themes for example, Black History Month, and time for reflection.
+This is in addition to weekly department assemblies which cover celebrations from different cultures, PSHE and Citizenship themes for example, Black History Month, British Values and time for reflection.

 Please follow the links below to find out more about our Curriculum's